Triggertrap/triggertrap-ios/README.md

 # Credits

-The original software for iOS was built by Matt Kane, and it was further developed by Ross Gibson, Valentin Kalchev, and Alex Taffe.
+The original software for iOS was built by [Matt Kane](https://github.com/ascorbic), and it was further developed by [Ross Gibson](https://github.com/Ross-Gibson) and [Valentin Kalchev](https://github.com/Valentin-Kalchev)

+Further Open Source contributions have been made by [Alex Taffe](https://github.com/alex-taffe).

 # Licence - Open source under the MIT licence.